Blepharoplasty (Eyelid Reduction)

 What happens after the procedure?

+Most patients have their stitches removed within 3-5 days.
 You will be given plenty of aftercare advice from your consultant.
 Recovery time ranges from patient to patient, though in most cases bruising begins to disappear within a week or so.
 Facial swelling could take a little longer to disappear, as the tissue needs to settle.
 You can speed up the process by keeping your head upright and applying a cold compress.

 Are there any potential side-effects?